 Moving to France - Gastronomique

 Looking back, we learnt so much, but mainly from our mistakes.
 We should have researched the business more.
-But we also learnt about web design and search engine optimisation and internet marketing.
+But we also gained a lot of new skills, especially about web design and search engine optimisation and internet marketing.
 We also had great fun meeting all the suppliers and finding olive oil producers, wine domaines and trying new products.
 Now we have no inhibitions about driving up a long driveway to a vineyard, knocking on the door and sampling their wine.

 Starting a business in France - Go Languedoc

 The other business we started was Go Languedoc.
 We had a vacation rentals website in in the UK, but we sold that before we came out to France.
 We have been working hard on Go Languedoc for the full 15 years now and it provides us with the majority of our income here.

 On the back of Go Languedoc we have also developed Long Term Rentals in France, a site dedicated purely to long term lets in the South of France.

 Running a business is not always easy in France.
 The key thing I have learnt is that you have to pay for good advice.
 By good advice, I mean don't just finding an accountant.
 A lot of the accountants here are just glorified book-keepers.
 You need to find a proper business accountant who can help you avoid some of the pitfalls, especially around tax and social charges.

 Moving to France with children